World's #1 on-line resource since 1989-----

 Nice job on that countertop.
-I've always been quite good at "guess the number of jellybeans" contests.
-Looking at the above picture, and utilizing my carefully honed estimating skill, my guess is there are about 7,700 pennies in your countertop -- how close am I? :-)
+I've always been good at "guess the number of jellybeans" contests.
+Looking at the above picture, and utilizing my carefully honed estimating skill, my guess is there are approximately 7,699 pennies in your countertop -- how close am I?